At least 22 dead, one critical after eating school meals containing a poison, official says

 More than 25 others were hospitalized in Bihar state, said Bihar Education Minister P.K.
 Shahi, after ingesting an insecticide that was in the food.
 One remains critical, the hospital said.

-The poison was organophosphorus, a chemical that the U.S. Centers for Disease Control and Prevention says is commonly used in agriculture.
+But officials believe the poison was an organophosphorus compound, a type of chemical that the U.S. Centers for Disease Control and Prevention says is commonly used in agriculture.

 Exposure to a high dose can cause an irregular heartbeat, difficulty breathing, paralysis and seizures.